What Is Workers' Comp Insurance?

 Compare quotes from multiple insurers

-Rates for the same coverage can differ by 20% to 50% or more.
-To compare well:
+Rates for the same coverage can vary by 20% to 50% or more.
+Use these steps to compare:

-• Look for industry specialists because they price your risk more accurately.
+• Look for industry specialists who price your risk more accurately and are less likely to reclassify you at audit.

-• Ask about pay-as-you-go options to spread premium across the year instead of paying a large deposit upfront.
+• Ask about pay-as-you-go options that tie your premium to actual payroll each period instead of a large deposit upfront.

 5. 5